MjdMahasneh/Simple-PyTorch-Semantic-Segmentation-CNNs/README.md

 A mock dataset is included in the repository for demonstration and testing purposes.
 Note that this dataset is not aimed to be used for training/testing, but rather for setting up and debugging for the first run, a convenience.

+Replace the mock dataset with your own dataset as needed.
+The data loader accepts images of arbitrary dimensions and resizes them to the target size.
+Ensure that your dataset follows the below directory structure for optimal compatibility with the data loader:

+root:
+│
+├── train
+│ ├── images
+│ └── masks
+│
+├── val
+│ ├── images
+│ └── masks

+This structure includes separate subfolders for training and validation data, with further subdivisions for images and their corresponding masks.

 ## Requirements